wazuh/wazuh-documentation/source/gcp/prerequisites/considerations.rst

 Older logs
 ----------

 The ``gcp-pubsub`` Wazuh module only looks for new logs based upon the key for last processed log object, which includes the datetime stamp.
-If older logs are loaded into the S3 bucket or the ``only_logs_after`` option date is set to a datetime earlier than previous executions of the module, the older log files will be ignored and not ingested into Wazuh.
+If older logs are loaded into the Cloud Storage or the ``only_logs_after`` option date is set to a datetime earlier than previous executions of the module, the older log files will be ignored and not ingested into Wazuh.